antibytes-git/elevator_simulator/README.md

 This repository implements a discrete-time simulator where passengers supply origin and destination up-front and are immediately assigned an elevator (destination dispatch).

+- Models are implemented with `dataclasses` for clearer state and typing.
+- Scheduler estimates ETA including onboard drop-offs so full elevators are still considered in assignment decisions (reduces starvation risk).
+- Multiple elevator banks are supported via configurable `--num-elevators`, allowing the simulator to dispatch requests across a fleet rather than a single car.
+- Tie-breaker heuristics prefer less-loaded elevators when cost estimates are equal, which prevents one elevator from monopolizing same-floor requests and improves multi-elevator utilization.
+- Structured JSONL logging via Python `logging` for traceability and downstream analysis.
+- CLI for configurable runs and log path override.
+- Basic request validation to drop malformed rows.
+- Expanded regression tests for same-floor waiting and multi-elevator capacity scenarios.

 ## Quickstart

 1. Create a virtual environment and install dev dependencies (optional):